arunpraba/reactjs.org/src/content/learn/scaling-up-with-reducer-and-context.md

 <Note>

 Functions like `useTasks` and `useTasksDispatch` are called *[Custom Hooks.](/learn/reusing-logic-with-custom-hooks)* Your function is considered a custom Hook if its name starts with `use`.
-This lets you use other Hooks, like `useContext`, inside it.
+This enables you use other Hooks, like `useContext`, inside it.

 </Note>